5 tips om kinderen te leren over duurzaamheid - BikeFlip

 Books and videos

-Books are a good start for young children to teach them about sustainability.
-There is also YouTube and The National Geographic Kids with plenty of interesting videos that teach children about animals and the world around them.
+Books are a good starting point for young children to learn about sustainability.
+YouTube and National Geographic Kids also offer plenty of interesting videos to teach children about animals and the world around them.

 Be an example

-Children learn by imitating the behavior of their parents, for example.
-That is why it is also important that parents set a good example.
-Often it is the little things that make an impact.
-This could include turning off the lights when you leave, using a shower timer to save water and using recycled toilet paper.
+Children learn by imitating behavior, for example, that of their parents.
+That's why it's also important that parents set a good example.
+Often, it's the little things that make a difference.
+This could be turning off the lights when you leave, using a shower timer to save water, and using recycled toilet paper.

-Reducing the use of plastic is also a good way to teach your children how to live sustainably.
-For example, by encouraging the avoidance of single-use plastic products, such as bottles, bags and straws.
+Reducing plastic use is also a good way to teach your children how to live sustainably.
+For example, by encouraging them to avoid single-use plastic products like bottles, bags, and straws.

 More articles